Mapleton Hill, Newlands, Pine Brook Hills & Boulder's Best Neighborhoods

 Schools

 Mapleton Elementary School serves the neighborhood and consistently ranks among Boulder's top elementary schools with a 9/10 rating on GreatSchools.
-The school's location at 72 kids can walk to school—a rarity in modern suburban development patterns.
+The school's location allows many kids to walk to school—a rarity in modern suburban development patterns.
 Class sizes average 18-22 students, and the PTO raises substantial funds to supplement programming.

 Home Maintenance Considerations